Published: October 1, 2023

 Python Implementation

-The code uses Python libraries such as NumPy and Matplotlib.
-It also employs Ray for distributed computing.
-Two functions define the Cox-Ross-Rubinstein and Jarrow-Rudd methods:
+The implementation uses standard Python libraries including NumPy and Matplotlib, along with Ray for distributed computing.
+I'll demonstrate two popular binomial methods: the Cox-Ross-Rubinstein and Jarrow-Rudd approaches.

 # Standard Python libraries